 The Big Picture on Water Conservation

-In short, conservation cannot create more water for growth.
+In short, conservation does not create more water for growth.

-In drought years, conservation becomes a major mitigation effort for Truckee Meadows Water Authority.
-Water saved through conservation can increase TMWA’s storage capacity and can be carried over into the next year if drought conditions persist.
+In drought years, conservation becomes a major mitigation effort for Truckee Meadows Water Authority (TMWA).
+Water saved through conservation can be carried over into the next year if drought conditions persist.

-Beyond adding to the supply in drought years, other major benefits of conservation are lowered costs for wastewater treatment operations, offsetting the need for new water treatment facilities, reducing water costs for consumers, minimizing pollution from irrigation run-off in the watershed, and improving fisheries and habit.
+Other major benefits of conservation are: lowered costs for wastewater treatment operations, offsetting the need for new water treatment facilities, reducing water costs for consumers, reduces sprinkler run-off, and improving fisheries and habitat.

 Landscaping in the Truckee Meadows

-Since our region experiences extreme cold and heat, and averages only 7 inches of rainfall annually, growing a beautiful yard in the Truckee Meadows can be challenging, but it’s not impossible with the right plant selection and preparation.
+Since our region experiences extreme cold and heat, and averages only 7 inches of rainfall annually, growing a beautiful yard in the Truckee Meadows can be challenging.
+Yet, it’s not impossible with the right plant selection and preparation.

-Plant selection guidance is based on "Hardiness Zones" determined by the USDA.
-Based on average temperature variation and rainfall, the Truckee Meadows, has three zones: 6b, 7a, and 7b.
+Plant-selection guidance is based on "hardiness zones" determined by the USDA.
+Based on average temperature variation and rainfall, the Truckee Meadows has three hardiness zones: 6b, 7a, and 7b.
 Selecting plants that survive in these zones is a good start to designing a landscape that can thrive with the proper care.

-To narrow down options for plants that will work in your Hardiness Zone, Truckee Meadows Water Authority has a landscape guide that includes a plant selection and search tool to guide your decision-making.
+To narrow down options for plants that will work in your hardiness zone, Truckee Meadows Water Authority has a landscape guide that includes a plant selection and search tool to guide your decision-making.
 It also provides the seven basic horticultural principles, including how to plan and install a water-efficient irrigation system.
-This helpful resource can also filter selections by color, sunlight, bloom times and/or water requirements.
+This helpful resource can also filter selections by plant color, sunlight, bloom times and water requirements.

 Assigned Day Watering for Sprinklers